 And a generalization to times other than sunset

-What shape does light form on the bottom of a bucket?
+What's that shape that light forms on the bottom of any reflective cylinder?
 Some various approaches to this problem, using computer and analytical methods

-What is the slope of the sand collected in the bottom of the hourglass?
+What is the slope of the sand that collects in the bottom of the hourglass?
 How does the shape of the sand grains affect the slope?
 Microscopes, Fourier analysis....